e2thex/thoughts/docs/schematic-approach/README.md

 ## Overview

-A **schema** is best defined as a **trained abstract probabilistic simulator**.
-These mental structures allow the brain to navigate the world efficiently by creating simplified, probabilistic models rather than processing every detail.
-The Schematic Approach uses this framework to understand consciousness, epistemology, free will, ethics, and more.
+The Schematic approach is to start from the premise that we experience the world not directly, but instead we experience an abstract probabilistic simulator of this world.
+This also means abstractions we construct (constructs) are not definitions, but instead are patterns that match to different degrees.

+This allows for some central insights:
-The central insight is that what we call **consciousness** is actually our **reality schema**—the brain's amalgamated simulation engine that creates our personal reality ($R_p$) from the raw data of objective reality ($R_0$).
+* What we call **consciousness** is actually our **reality schema**—the brain's amalgamated simulation engine that creates our personal reality ($R_p$) from the raw data of objective reality ($R_0$).
+* Each LLM model is a consciousness.
+* Truth is a construct, where we match how much something matches our personal reality
+* Free will is a construct where we match past or future action against the other probable actions.
+If there we other probable actions, we felt it as free will.

-## Navigation
+## Details

 ### Foundation